Last Updated on Samuel Franklinby

-The mechanic to add sockets in Diablo 2 that most players will be familiar with is Larzuk from Act V who provides this functionality to you as a quest reward that will add sockets to your gear.
+Larzuk from Act V offers a quest reward that will add sockets to your gear.
 This quest is the first of Act V requiring players to clear the Siege on Harrogath by killing Shenk the Overseer.

-With this Diablo 2 socket quest complete Larzuk will add sockets to an item you select, subject to some requirements (Larzuk socket guide below).
-This quest reward is available on Normal, Nightmare and Hell so a full playthrough with a single character will give players 3 socket opportunities (the mechanics are the same regardless of difficulty).
-Given it’s not too difficult to get to Act V in Normal some players will speedrun to this quest solely for the quest reward on a throwaway character or sell it to another player.
+With this Diablo 2 socket quest complete Larzuk will add sockets to an item you subject to some requirements outlined in Larzuk socket guide below.
+This quest reward is available on Normal, Nightmare and Hell so a full character playthrough will give players 3 socket opportunities with the mechanics the same regardless of difficulty.
+Sometimes players will speedrun this Act V quest solely for the reward on a throwaway character or sell it to another player.

-The key requirements for using this Larzuk add socket method are:
+The key requirements for using the Larzuk add socket method are:

 - You cannot use this quest reward on an item that already has a socket or sockets.

 - Sockets are restricted to items that can have sockets (Helm, Armour, Weapon and Shield).

-- Unique (Gold), Set (Green) and Rare (Yellow) items will always gain a single socket.
+- Unique (Gold), Set (Green), Rare (Yellow) and Crafted items (Orange) will always gain a single socket.

 - Magic (Blue) items will gain either 1 or 2 sockets.

 - Normal (White) will always receive the maximum amount of sockets that the item can receive.
 This is based on both the item and its item level (ilvl).
 Note that Larzuk can add sockets to superior items that make them a popular choice for players looking to min-max their potential runewords.